 This independent study covers the various concepts involved in counseling racial/ethnic minority persons.
 The major areas included are differences in culture-bound values, language differences, stereotyping and client resistance.
 In addition, students have an opportunity to assess the presence, absence, or levels of biases they have toward racial/ethnic minority persons.

-HSER 255, Introduction to Human Services: History and Trends, 4 credits
+HSER 395, Human Services and Diversity, 4 credits